Gahanna-Jefferson Church of Christ

 Conclusion

-1. The Bible can be understood
+1. Bible understanding can be gained

 a.
 By children